{{ propApi.closeIcon }}

 When you need a contractor licence and the other licences and registrations required in NSW.

 If you run a residential building and construction business in NSW, you require a contractor licence to cover the scope of work that your business contracts to perform.
-This resource explains when a contractor licence is required, who requires a licence and identifies other licences and registrations you might require.
+This resource explains when a contractor licence is required, who needs a licence and identifies other licences and registrations that might apply.

 When do you require a contractor licence?